19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/The Ability Scores/Dexterity.md

 Abbreviated as **DEX**

 A character's dexterity represents how much physical speed and precision they have as well as their skill in ranged combat.
-The following [Checks](../../Game%20Procedures/Core%20Procedures/Check.md) and systems use dexterity.
+Some applications of dexterity are:

 - [Ranged Attacks](../../Game%20Procedures/Combat/Ranged%20Attack.md) and damage
 - How many [Fatigue Points](../Derived%20Statistics/Fatigue%20Points.md) you have